kirolosmorcos/Deep_CAD/README.md

     ```

 2.  **Prepare the Code:**
-    *   Organize the provided code blocks into Python files or a Jupyter Notebook as suggested in "Project Structure".
+    *   Organize the provided code blocks into Python files or a Jupyter Notebook .

 3.  **Train the Voxel Autoencoder (Optional but Recommended Baseline):**
     *   Run the script/cells corresponding to `train_voxel_ae.py`.